aawiseman/wikidata-confederates/README.md

 - P27: country of citizenship - Confederate States of America
 - P241: military branch - Confederate States of America army
 - P410: military rank - generals in the Confederate Army

+How I think this could be used: download whatever list you'd like and compare it to your town or state's streets, schools, parks, and so on.
+See if any match up.
+However, make sure to do additional research for common names to see if it's another person by the same name.

+NOTE: Not all Confederate generals, officers and officials may be listed.
+I plan to add more.